 The results of the Catch Survey Analysis showed consistent trends over time in fishing mortality and biomass estimates over a range of input data (Murray and Kaiser, 2012).
 However, the magnitude of the parameters did vary with changes in the allocation of recruits and post-recruits, natural mortality estimates and recruit selectivity.
 The greatest effect on the recruit and post-recruit indices resulted from changing the threshold size from 50 to 55mm (Murray and Kaiser, 2012).
-The stock assessment revealed sharp increases in fishing mortality in 2010 and 2011 (Fig. 7) together with declining biomass of both recruits and post-recruits in 2010 and 2011 (Fig. 8).
-Surplus production was substantially lower in 2010 and 2011 than from 2006 to 2009 (Fig. 9).
-Total biomass increased annually from 2006 to 2009 but declined in 2010 and 2011 (Fig. 10).
+The stock assessment revealed sharp increases in fishing mortality in 2010 and 2011, with lower fishing mortality in 2012 (Fig. 7).
+Total biomass increased between 2006 and 2010 but has declined thereafter (Fig. 8).
+Biomass of both recruits and post-recruits decreased in 2010 and 2011 (Fig. 9).
+Biomass of recruits and post-recruits decreased slightly in 2012/2013, with a moderate increase in total biomass.
+Surplus production fluctuates widely between years (Fig. 10) and shows no relationship with biomass.
+Surplus production was around 5000t in 2011/2012 and 5700t in 2012/2013, following high values in 2006, 2007, 2009 and 2010 (Fig. 10).
+Following three years of increasing biomass (2005-2007), biomass has decreased during each of the past three years with the largest decrease occurring in 2011/2012 (Fig. 11) when landings were at their highest.